Mobile Application Development - Part 5

 Delegated properties

-You will have seen this syntax when declaring state variables in Compose:
+You will have seen this syntax when declaring state variables (which are data type MutableState) in Compose:

 var name: String by remember { mutableStateOf("") }

-What exactly does the by remember mean?
-It's a Kotlin feature known as delegated properties.
+When we use by, we are using a Kotlin feature known as delegated properties.
 Delegated properties, like custom getters and setters, allow you to customise what happens when you retrieve or update a property (attribute) of an object.
 They do it with a delegate class; see the documentation for details.
 So delegates are rather like custom getters and setters, but rather than simply customising the getter and setter, you delegate the job of getting and setting a property to an entirely separate class - the delegate - which can give more flexibility in some situations.
 The by keyword specifies that we will be using a delegate.
-In the case of state variables, remember is the delegate.

 package com.example.delegates1